What is FAFSA Verification?

-The Student Aid Report (SAR), the report that students receive after the FAFSA has been processed, will indicate if you have been selected by the Department of Education for FAFSA Verification.
+The FAFSA Submission Summary (FSS), the report that students receive after the FAFSA has been processed, will indicate if you have been selected by the Department of Education for FAFSA Verification.
 The college will also notify you if you have been selected for FAFSA or Institutional Verification, and will inform you of documentation needed.

 What information will be verified?

-The financial aid office may need to verify any of the following: data from the federal income tax return, untaxed income, household size, number of students in college, household resources, child support paid, high school completion status, and identity.
+The financial aid office may need to verify any of the following: data from the federal income tax return, untaxed income, family size, household resources, high school completion status, and identity.

 How do I obtain a tax return transcript?